Friend of the Week: Rebecca "Ro" Fredette

 What's your greatest attribute?

 So many favorites...the beach of course, Poma's on OB, riding the Giant Dipper coaster at night, palm trees in the backyard, My Way pizza, Stand Up Paddle boarding, Tivoli's before a Padres game, watching Seaworld fireworks from our bedroom window, and most of all my amazing friends from Cass St. Bar & Grill days!

-If you could only have one kind of food and drink for the rest of your life, what would it be?
+one kind of food and drink for the rest of your life.
+Go!

 Macaroni & Cheese and Pinot Noir.

 YOU worked for the craig bellamy foundation in sierra leone.
 WHAT MEMORY STICKS OUT THE MOST?